webpack/webpack.js.org/src/content/glossary.md

 ## M

 - [**Module**](/concepts/modules): Discrete chunks of functionality that provide a smaller surface area than a full program.
 Well-written modules provide solid abstractions and encapsulation boundaries which make up a coherent design and clear purpose.
-- [**Module Resolution**](/concepts/module-resolution/): A module can be required as a dependency from another module and a resolver is a library which helps in locating a module by its absolute path..
+- [**Module Resolution**](/concepts/module-resolution/): A module can be required as a dependency from another module and a resolver is a library which helps in locating a module by it's absolute path..
 Modules are searched for inside all directories specified in `resolve.modules`.

 ## N